Lemon Law in New HampshireGet detailed Vehicle History Report in 3 Easy Steps

 The seriousness of the defect will determine how you respond to the problem.
 Motor vehicles can be dangerous if they aren't working properly; it is therefore important for you know what is under warranty so you can get it corrected.
 The most serious defects are often recalled by the manufacturers.

-If you believe something is under warranty, but the manufacturer or dealer doesn't agree, you will need help from an attorney specializing in Lemon Law cases or from the Arbitration Board.
+If you believe something is under warranty, but the manufacturer or dealer doesn't agree, you will need help from an attorney specializing in Lemon Law cases or from the New Motor Vehicle Arbitration Board.

 To file your claim, you must have documented the problem and the dealer's or manufacturer's inability to correct the defective motor vehicle.
 Other documents will be required, too, like the warranty paperwork from when you purchased the vehicle and any correspondence you've had with the manufacturer or dealer regarding the defects.